Home » Events » Chinese New Year

 Although this festival is celebrated across the country, Melbourne does it differently.
 Chinese Australians celebrate this cultural festival with the same vigour and energy as in China.

 The Chinese New Year celebrations begin at the end of January or the start of February each year and run for a week.
-With live music, food stalls, parades and fireworks traditionally part of the festival, Chinese New Year is a great family event to celebrate together.
+With live music, food stalls, parades, and fireworks, which are traditionally part of the festival, Chinese New Year is a great family event to celebrate together.

 Gather in Melbourne Chinatown, where all the actions are, along with the DJs who, true to the traditional Chinese New Year festivities, will warm up the crowd with New Year competitions and riddles for onlookers whilst the artists and performers come out into the streets and also on the stage.